cubahno/connexions/docs/index.md

 ![License](https://img.shields.io/github/license/cubahno/connexions)

-**Connexions** is a library inspired by [Connexion](https://github.com/spec-first/connexion).<br/>
-Connexion allows you to set up a REST API with Swagger documentation and OAuth2 authentication with minimal effort.<br/>

-**Connexions** takes this one step further by allowing you to define **multiple APIs** not limited to only Swagger and(or) OpenAPI.<br/>
-You can define single response for any arbitrary path on the fly.<br/>
+**Connexions** allows to define single response for any arbitrary path on the fly.<br/>

-## Goal:
+## Goals:
-- simplify the development process
+- provide a simple tool to work with API mocks
 - combine multiple APIs into one
 - generate meaningful responses